From 1 January 2021, there will be changes to how you export and declare excise goods – alcohol, tobacco and certain oils.

 |‘Exporting’||The ARC matches the customs export declaration on CHIEF and the goods have been cleared by customs|

-If you’re a registered excise business or use authorised destinations
+If you’re a registered excise business in Great Britain or use authorised destinations in Great Britain

-From 1 January 2021, the following registered excise businesses and some authorised destinations will no longer be authorised to receive or dispatch excise goods:
+From 1 January 2021, the following registered excise businesses in Great Britain and authorised destinations will no longer be authorised to receive or dispatch excise goods:

 - temporary registered consignee